The Pursuit of Happiness in the Founding Era: An Intellectual History

 Electing the House: The Adoption and Performance of the U.S. Single-Member District Electoral System

-Locating the development of the single-member district system within the context of American political thought, Dow’s study clarifies the workings and significance of a critical electoral process in our time, while in the process informing and enhancing our understanding of the evolution of the American political system.
+Locating the development of the single-member district system within the context of American political thought, Prof. Jay Dow’s study clarifies the workings and significance of a critical electoral process in our time, while also informing and enhancing our understanding of the evolution of the American political system.

 The Accessible Federalist

-Faithfully re-phrased for modern readers by an established and respected scholar of American political thought, the selected essays included here offer today’s readers a judicious and effective first approach to The Federalist’s most important ideas.
+Faithfully re-phrased for the modern age by Prof. Adam Seagrave, an established and respected scholar of American political thought, the selected essays included here offer today’s readers a judicious and effective first approach to The Federalist’s most important ideas.

 A Guide to the Missouri Constitution